Our team

 Cheyne Specialist Nursing Team

-Children on the neuro-disability pathway receive initial assessments in clinical appointments with ongoing involvement they have transitioned to an educational setting.
+Children on the neurodisability pathway receive initial assessments in clinical appointments, with ongoing involvement as they transition into an educational setting.

-Children on the preschool pathway and their parents and carers are supported at various stages.
-This includes group or one-to-one sessions to help identify early support needs, early referrals and signposting to appropriate support.
+Children on the pre-school pathway and their parents or carers are supported at various stages.
+This may include group or one-to-one sessions to help identify early support needs, early referrals, and signposting to appropriate services.

-The Cheyne Specialist Nursing Team work with colleagues across all settings, including the community.
+The Cheyne Specialist Nursing Team works closely with colleagues across all settings, including community services.

 Community Paediatricians

-Physiotherapy can enable your child to develop their motor skills and physical independence.
-Our physiotherapists have a wide knowledge and experience of typical and atypical physical development in children.
+Physiotherapy can help your child develop motor skills and physical independence.
+Our physiotherapists have wide experience in both typical and atypical physical development in children.

 The physiotherapy team provides:

-- Initial and ongoing assessment to identify physiotherapy needs and early risk factors which could limit physical development in the future.
+- Initial and ongoing assessments to identify physiotherapy needs and early risk factors that could limit physical development.

 Physiotherapy may include:

-- Provision of home, nursery and school exercise and activity programmes
+- Home, nursery, and school exercise and activity programmes

-- Education / training to parents, carers, nursery and education staff where relevant, to support understanding of aims of physiotherapy, how to carry out activities and include these in the child’s daily life
+- Education and training for parents, carers, and education staff to support therapy goals in daily life

-- To monitor hip and spine development in children with neuro-developmental conditions (eg cerebral palsy)
+- Monitoring hip and spine development in children with neurodevelopmental conditions (for example, cerebral palsy)

-- To work with the multi-disciplinary team (occupational therapists, speech and language therapists, music therapists, paediatricians etc) to ensure a holistic approach to the child’s care
+- Working with the multidisciplinary team (including occupational therapists, speech and language therapists, music therapists, and paediatricians) to provide holistic care

-- To coordinate joint clinics with physiotherapy and orthotics for the assessment and provision of splints and insoles
+- Joint clinics with physiotherapy and orthotics for assessment and provision of splints and insoles

 Physiotherapy team